P. J. Thomas (civil servant)

-Polayil Joseph Thomas (P. J. Thomas) is a 1973 batch Indian Administrative Service officer from Kerala cadre.
+Polayil Joseph Thomas (born 13 January 1951) is a 1973 batch Indian Administrative Service officer from Kerala cadre.
 He was appointed as the 14th Chief Vigilance Commissioner of India, in an appointment that came under Supreme Court's review and later to be annulled by court as "non-est" in law.
 The appointment and the subsequent quashing led to several public debates with regard to the eligibility criteria for CVC's appointment, judicial activism, as well as the role played by mainstream media to hide several key facts that could establish his otherwise unblemished record in the civil services.

 Early life and career

 Thomas hails from a middle-class family from Alappuzha district.
 A brilliant student right from his school days, Thomas is a post-graduate in Physics and later took his Masters in Economics.
 Thomas joined the Indian Administrative Service as one of the toppers in the Civil Services Examination in the year 1973.
 His elder brother, Johny Joseph, is also an IAS officer.
 As an IAS officer, Thomas has held important assignments in Kerala as the Chief Electoral Officer of the state, and as Secretary in Finance, Industry, Agriculture, Law and Justice and Human Resource Development Departments.
 As the chief electoral officer, Thomas was instrumental in introducing electronic voting machine in all stages of election.
 He was the founder director of the Indian Institute of Management, Kozhikode.
 He became the Kerala Chief Secretary in 2007 and moved to the central government as Secretary in the Ministry of Parliamentary Affairs in January 2009.
 Later he went on to become the Telecom Secretary.

 The 3G Spectrum auction happened when Thomas was the Telecom Secretary and helped the government earn a revenue two times than what analysts predicted.
 The 3G and broadband spectrums jointly fetched 1060 billion Indian rupees for the government against its estimates of 350 billion.
 The success of 3G Spectrum was a big boost to the government, when it was bearing the brunt from 2G spectrum case, the auction for which happened before Thomas assumed the office of Telecom Secretary.
 While in Telecom, Thomas opposition to Devas deal was decisive for the government.
 Thomas had stressed that the spectrum planned by the Department of Space is crucial to meeting the strategic requirements of nation and hence it should not be frittered away by giving it to private parties and that too not without following the process of auction to maximise the government revenue.
 In September 2010, Mr. Thomas succeeded Pratyush Sinha, a 1969-batch IAS officer of Bihar cadre, as the CVC.